 Candidates will be jointly selected by Salzburg Global Seminar and the Canada Council.
 Selection will take into consideration regional and cultural diversity as well as a range of artistic disciplines.

 I don’t think I have ever been in a room with so many young professionals who are innovating in the true sense of the word: breaking new ground, disrupting systems, challenging the status quo, elevating the poorest and least empowered in society.

 - Helen Yung

 The 2017 Canadian Fellows

-Meet the 5 young cultural innovators selected to attend this year's forum
+Meet the five young cultural innovators selected to participate in last year's forum

 General Manager & Artistic Director, B21; Curator, Maison de la Photo de Montréal

 Artist-Researcher, Culture of Cities Centre

 About Salzburg Global Seminar